IncoCode/EngineOverheat-GTA5/README.md

 Changelog
 --------------
 v1.1.3:
 - Added ability to cancel call for Mechanic.
-Just press the same button.
+Just press the same button;
+- Small fixes.

 v1.1.2:
 - Added some factors that can be changed in .ini-file;